loganmancuso/proxmox_vault-infrastructure/README.md

   tofu plan
   tofu apply
 ```
-Unseal the vault if it is sealed or use the helper script in dependancy link
+Unseal the vault if it is sealed or use the helper script in dependancy project
 ```bash
 # Unlocking the exisiting vault
 vault operator unseal $UNSEAL_KEY_1